Bird houses available 2012.03.29

-The houses are available in a variety of styles and types of wood.
-They are designed for easy cleaning after the nesting season is over.
-Included with each house is a set of instructions detailing the mounting and the care of each house.
-Building plans for wildlife houses and feeders are available free of charge to those who wish to build their own.
+The houses come in a variety of styles and types of wood and are designed for easy cleaning after the nesting season is over.
+Included with each house is a set of instructions detailing how to mount and care for each one.

-Also available for sale is a variety of bird, bat, and squirrel feeders.
-The bird feeders are made of high quality cedar with flip-up lids for easy cleaning.
-Colorful booklets describing specific birds, bats, and butterflies are also for sale.
+Also available for sale is a variety of bird, bat and squirrel feeders.
+The bird feeders are made of high quality cedar with flip-up lids for easy cleaning and filling.
+Colorful booklets describing specific birds, bats, and butterflies are also available for sale.